jarensaa/transparent-healthcare/README.md

 # Transparent healthcare

-Proof of concept blockchain platform for transparent trustevaluation in healthcare.
+Proof of concept blockchain platform for transparent trust evaluation in healthcare.

 ## Quickstart